SkafteNicki/dtu_mlops/s7_deployment/ml_deployment.md

     print(onnxruntime.get_available_providers())
     ```

-    Can you figure out how to set which provide the ONNX runtime should use?
+    Can you figure out how to set which provider the ONNX runtime should use?

     ??? success "Solution"